 “So I say, walk by the Spirit, and you will not gratify the desires of the flesh.”
 (Galatians 5:16)

 As you can see, our focus shouldn’t be on constantly battling sin.
 Instead, our focus should be on being who we truly are inside: children of God!
 (See John 1:12, 1 John 3:1).

 So today, my friends, know this: Refocus on who you are in spirit!
 You are sinless!
 You are holy, blameless, and blemish free!
 (See Colossians 1:22).
-Over time, as you realize this truth, you will see that the power of sin has no part of your true identity!
+Over time, as you realize this truth, you will see that the power of sin has no power over you at all!
 So be you today and sin won’t stand a chance!

 A prayer for you: Good morning Lord!
 What a beautiful day you’ve given me!
 I want to thank you for the sound of singing, excited birds outside my window!
 How wonderful it is to hear their enthusiasm for this brand new day!
-Give me that same enthusiasm to spread your good news as I walk out my identity today.
+Give me that same enthusiasm to spread your good news as I walk out my identity today!
 Right now, I lift up all who are reading this, directly to you.
-For those who have been lied to about what Jesus has done for them in their spirits–which is make them brand new–I ask that you renew their minds with your grace.
-Help them to focus on their spiritual perfection so they will be able to overcome the sin of this world and be their true selves!
-Heaven-ready and spotless!
+For those who have been lied to about what Jesus has done for them in their spirits–which is make them brand new–renew their minds to this graceful truth.
+Help them to focus on their spiritual perfection so they will be able to overcome the sin of this world by being their true selves!
+They are heaven-ready spotless saints!
 In Jesus’ name I pray, amen.